-This program is designed to assist financially needy designated State Scholars who plan to be full-time students enrolled at an accredited Kansas institution.
-Awards are based on the principle that students with high academic achievement should be able to attend their Kansas school of choice without undue regard for the cost of any specific institution.
+This program is designed to assist designated State Scholars with financial need who plan to be full-time students enrolled at an accredited Kansas institution.

 The program currently provides for an annual maximum individual grant of \$1,000 to designated high school seniors or students currently enrolled in one of Kansas' post-secondary institutions.
 Students are designated scholars on the basis of completing the Kansas Scholars Curriculum and an index number utilizing the ACT Composite Score and the cumulative high school GPA measured at the end of the 7th semester.
 Recipients must be undergraduate Kansas residents with no previous baccalaureate degree, enrolled full-time and have submitted the federal student financial aid application and the state application.
 Recipients must maintain a 3.0 college GPA measured at the end of each spring semester.